Remember Me/I Am a Cider Drinker

 "Remember Me"/"I Am a Cider Drinker" was a split single released by Sea Power and The Wurzels.
 The 7" single features The Wurzels covering Sea Power's "Remember Me" and Sea Power covering The Wurzels' 1976 hit "I Am a Cider Drinker".
-The release was limited to 1,966 (the year Adge Cutler formed The Wurzels) and only available on BSP's November 2005 tour or through their official website.
+The release was limited to 1,966 (the year Adge Cutler formed The Wurzels) and only available on Sea Power's November 2005 tour or through their official website.